Step 1: Understanding Small Claims

 Because most common infringements are valued at a few thousand dollars or less, seeking remedies in Federal Court is not a viable option.
 Consequently, many creators have copyright protection on paper, but no viable option for enforcing those rights.

-A small claims option would correct this decade-long inequity in the law, and would extend protection under the law to hundreds of thousands of small-business creators.
+H.R.
+3945/CASE would correct this decade-long inequity in the law, and would extend protection under the law to hundreds of thousands of small-business creators.
 Visual artists are entitled to an effective means of enforcing their intellectual property rights.
 The time has come to correct this injustice.

 The Case for Copyright Small Claims